 If you are a homeowner in South Carolina, your home is your single most valuable asset.
 Given that, you have good reason to make yourself aware of the dangers of trespassers establishing legal claims to your property based on the legal doctrine known as "adverse possession."

 Adverse possession essentially allows a trespasser onto a piece of land to gain ownership of that land if the true owner fails to object within a certain period of time.
-Sometimes, this trespasser is a squatter; perhaps someone you’ve never met before.
-Other times, this trespasser could be your next-door neighbor.
+Sometimes, this trespasser is a squatter; perhaps someone you've never met before.
+Other times, this trespasser could be your next-door neighbors, who have an expansive view of how far their property should extend.

-South Carolina courts continue to enforce this doctrine when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would seem unfair, or create hardship.
+Adverse possession doctrine first developed in early modern Europe, but South Carolina courts continue to enforce it in cases where one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would seem unfair, or create hardship.
 In other words, if a trespasser spends enough time caring for a piece of property that the true owner has perhaps neglected, and the true owner makes no objection, a court might award “ownership” to the trespasser.

 Adverse possession should not be confused with having an easement to use another person's property—for example, when a neighbor has an easement to use your driveway to access his or her house.
 Easements involve shared rights with others in pieces of property, whereas adverse possession results in a shift in title, and the corresponding right to exclude others from the property.
 Read more about easements.

-There is no single statute in South Carolina that dictates the elements that a trespasser must establish in order to prove adverse possession.
-Rather, the courts have established a variety of such factors over many decades of issuing decisions in individual cases.
+The source of South Carolina's law dictating the elements that a trespasser must establish in order to prove adverse possession comes include both the courts (after decades of issuing decisions in individual cases) and the legislature (which drafts statutes).
+(See

 Imagine that Eric and Brian live next to one another in a suburb outside of Little Rock.
 Without a wall between their properties, Eric plants trees on what is technically Brian's land.
 Eventually, Eric builds an entire porch there.
 Brian never says anything.
 The years pass—ten years, in fact.

-Under South Carolina's adverse possession framework, Eric will likely be successful in establishing an ownership claim to that portion of Brian’s property.
-Note that he won’t be able to take over all of Brian’s land—only the portion upon which he constructed the porch and which he actively used for those seven years.
+Under South Carolina's adverse possession framework, Eric will likely be successful in establishing an ownership claim to that portion of Brian's property.
+He won't be able to take over all of Brian's land—only the portion upon which he constructed the porch and which he actively used for those ten years.
 South Carolina courts would be reluctant to suddenly eject Eric and his porch and trees after so much time has passed.

 In most American states, it makes no legal difference whether the trespasser knows that he or she is trespassing.
 A trespasser could gain adverse possession even after mistakenly believing the land to be his or her own.